No Bones About It: How to Save on Yard Skeletons

 “What’s great about the screens is that we can fully program whatever image or scene we want on them,” Allen said in a Home Depot post.
 “That’s what gives Skelly his realistic blue eyes.”

-But these skeletons are not just in demand—they also don’t come cheap.
-Both Skelly and his Pumpkin counterpart are priced at $299 and $379, respectively, not exactly chump change.
+But these skeletons are not just in demand — they’re also quite expensive.
+Skelly and his Pumpkin counterpart are priced at $299 and $379, respectively.
+It’s not exactly chump change.

 Where Do You Get Yard Skeletons?

-It’s important to keep in mind that all three of these skeletons won’t arrive at your home or be purchased in-store ready-made.
-When it comes to all three, Home Depot employees estimate that installation will take about 45 minutes with three people working together.
+It’s important to keep in mind that all three of these skeletons come ready-made.
+Home Depot employees estimate installation will take about 45 minutes with three people working together.
 Be prepared for a somewhat arduous task.

-If the high price tags and sheer impossibility of actually acquiring one of these beauties is making you think twice, dupes can be found — although they are still expensive and won’t meet the 12-foot height standards.
-Wayfair sells a Pose-N-Stay Skeleton, at almost 5.5 feet, that is made from all-weather plastic and goes for $88.99, currently on sale.
-Best Buy has an 8-foot towering skeleton with poseable arms, a moving jaw and the LED eyes you’ve come to know and love, but it’s currently sold out online.
-On sale, it goes for $297.99 — regular price is $349.99.
-Spirit Halloween offers a $299.99 six-foot animatronic skeleton.
+If the high price tags and sheer impossibility of actually acquiring one of these beauties is making you think twice, you can find dupes.
+However, they are still expensive and won’t meet the 12-foot height standards.
+Wayfair sells a Pose-N-Stay Skeleton at almost 5.5 feet that is made from all-weather plastic and goes for $81.99.
+JOANN has an 8-foot towering skeleton with poseable arms, a moving jaw, and the LED eyes you’ve come to know and love.
+On sale, it goes for $249.99.99 (regular price is $499.99).
+Spirit Halloween offers a $299.99 animatronic corpse bride.
 You’ll be spooked by its script of terrifying statements.

-So you’re looking for a Skelly, or just a yard skeleton, and you don’t want to pay top dollar.
-We have some tips for you, although we warn you: It’s a difficult market out there.
-Consumers are having a hard time getting their hands on Skelly at regular price, so if you really want the Home Depot, 12-foot model, you may have to pay full price.
+So you’re looking for a Skelly (or just a yard skeleton) and you don’t want to pay top dollar.
+We have some tips for you, although we warn you: it’s a hard market out there.
+Consumers are having a hard time getting their hands on Skelly at regular price, so if you really want the Home Depot 12-foot model, you may have to pay full price.

 That said, if you’re willing to be flexible, there are some ways around shelling out the absolute maximum.
 Here are our tips.